Skip to main content

 • An indicative bibliography demonstrating your critical grasp of current literature in the field and how you plan to contribute to it.

 Applications may be submitted at any point during the year.
 There is one entry point annually, in October.
-To be considered for October, completed applications must be received by the last day in June of the same calendar year.
+To be considered for October, completed applications must be received by the last day in June of the same calendar year for MPhil/PhD.
+For the MRes, follow the link to the MRes page above.

 Find the correct application form for your preferred mode of study in the section above.